carbon-design-system/ibm-products/.github/REVIEWERS_GUIDELINES.md

 `- [ ]` Verify license conditions are met e.g. forwarding of copyright if
 necessary.

-## Definition of done
+## Component reviews for readiness

+Reviews will be carried out by one or more members of the core contribution team.
+They will include as a minimum the following checks, which establish the "definition of done" for a component.

+Paste the following checklist into the epic or issue under which the component is being made ready, then check where criteria passed, and add notes to clarify how an item is complete or what remains to be done: for anything more than minor/simple items, open issues to track them.

-**Hey Reviewer!** Copy and paste the section below.
-Check where criteria passed, strike out where not applicable, add notes to clarify any issues, and when everything is checked the review can be considered complete.
+**Tip** You should be able to copy and paste the section below directly into a GitHub comment, then check where criteria passed, strike out where not applicable, and add notes to each item where applicable.

 `## Review for release`